Getting HIV Meds

 Ontario Trillium Drug Plan

-This plan was put in place to address expensive prescription drug costs for people who qualify for Ontario Health Insurance (OHIP) and are challenged by a chronic health condition but are not covered by ODSP or OW.
+This plan was put in place to address expensive prescription drug costs for people who qualify for Ontario Health Insurance Plan (OHIP) and are challenged by a chronic health condition but are not covered by ODSP or OW.

-1. determining your individual income;
+- 1. determining your individual income (based on Income Taxes, T4/T4A);

 2. calculating a deductible based on that income; and

 3. dividing the deductible into four parts – each part paid by you quarterly (August – October, November to January, February to April, and May to July), before the fund pays the rest of the drug costs.
-“For most people, the deductible for the Trillium Drug Program equals about 3 to 4% of the household income after taxes.”Note: To determine your income, you need to have filed your taxes for the previous tax year – specifically they look at the amount shown on line 236 of your Notice of Assessment from the Canada Revenue Agency (CRA).
-To see what your Trillium Drug Plan deductable would be, click here.
+“For most people, the deductible for the Trillium Drug Program equals about 3 to 4% of the household income after taxes.”

 Once approved, inform your pharmacy that Trillium covers you when paying the deductible up-front at the pharmacy, and provide your valid OHIP card.
 The pharmacy will only charge you their dispensing fee.